 Here are some we recommend adding to your list if you decide to come here this winter season:

 - Palace of the Parliament.
 An estimated 20,000 to 100,000 people worked to build the massive construction which is actually visible from space.

 - Cotroceni Palace.
-A stunning baroque palace from the late 19th century which used to be the residence of the second Royal couple of Romania, King Ferdinand and Queen Marie.
-The building is the now the official residence of the Romanian president.
+A stunning baroque palace from the late 19th century that used to be the residence of the second Royal couple of Romania, King Ferdinand and Queen Marie.
+The building is now the official residence of the Romanian president.

 - Romanian Athenaeum.
-A historical monument which has been at the heart of Romania’s classical music tradition for decades now.
-Symposiums, expositions and other cultural events regularly take place within its walls.
+A historical monument that has been at the heart of Romania’s classical music tradition for decades now.
+Symposiums, expositions, and other cultural events regularly take place within its walls.

 - Primaverii Palace.
 Built at the orders of the former dictator Nicolae Ceausescu, the villa features over 80 luxurious rooms, a pool, a spa, a hair salon, and even an underground bunker.
 If you’re curious to learn more about the last communist leader and the extravagant, luxurious lifestyle he and his family lived, this is a must-see.

 Once you’re finished exploring Bucharest’s highlights, you can slow down and get better acquainted with the vibe of the city in Bucharest’s Old Town.

 Here, you’ll find lots of great pubs and restaurants to warm yourself up with a cup of warm chocolate, a glass of mulled wine, or a hot bowl of traditional soup.

 If you don’t have much time at your disposal, book our half-day Bucharest tour.
 In just four hours, you’ll get to see the most interesting sights of Bucharest’s downtown, with the option to also visit the Parliament Palace and the Village Museum.